buduraljohani/Seat-Belt-Detection-Using-Teachable-Machine/README.md

 5. Load the exported model and labels.
 6. Test the model using an input image.
 7. Display the predicted class and confidence score.

 ---

+## Author

+Computer Science Student
+Developed as part of the Artificial Intelligence Training Track.

+---